onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

   m in M_synth :
     any of H_data, R_pattern, A_agree, I_intervene,
     Inv_truth_core, Inv_illusion, Tension_truth
-    is undefined or not finite for the chosen C_set and J subsets }
+    is undefined or not finite for the chosen C_set and J_set }
 ```